Robert Snooks: Investigation and trial

-The day after the theft, Postmaster and High Constable John Page (of the Kings Arms in nearby Berkhamsted) initiated investigations into the crime, it was then that several people came forward and stated they remembered seeing a man at the Kings Arms fixing a broken girth-strap on his saddle.
-It was believed that the culprit worked at the Kings Arms as an ostler, and would thus have some knowledge of the post boy's route.
-The culprit was identified as James Snook.
+The day after the theft, Postmaster and High Constable John Page (of the Kings Arms in nearby Berkhamsted) initiated investigations into the crime.
+Several people came forward and stated they remembered seeing a man at the Kings Arms fixing a broken girth-strap on his saddle.
+It was believed that an ostler, later identified as James Snook, had worked at the Kings Arms and would thus have had some knowledge of the post boy's route.

-By this time James Snook was already a wanted man, in connection with several highway robberies between Bath and Salisbury.
+Snook was already a wanted man, being connected to several highway robberies between Bath and Salisbury.
 He had also been indicted for horse-stealing at the Old Bailey in 1799, under what is assumed to be his full name of James Blackman Snooks.
-For this charge he was acquitted, due to lack of firm evidence.
+For this charge he was acquitted due to lack of firm evidence.